-Fibromyalgia is a medical condition characterized by chronic widespread pain through the muscles and bones.
+Fibromyalgia is a medical condition characterised by chronic widespread pain through the muscles and bones.
 It causes a constant dull ache and can arise erratically at any time.
-Along with a heightened sensation to pain, other symptoms include chronic tiredness, issues sleeping, memory loss and anxiety.
-It will affect up to 2% of the population and women are 9x more likely to develop the condition than men.
+Along with a heightened sensitivity to pain, other symptoms include chronic tiredness, issues sleeping, memory loss and anxiety.
+It will affect up to 2% of the population and women are 9 times more likely to develop the condition than men.

-As Fibromyalgia is an unpredictable condition that cause ongoing constant pain, in is understandably hard to live with and can dramatically affect the completion of daily routine tasks.
-There is plenty more research to be done into the condition, however it is currently thought that it could be a result of a traumatic event or developed gradually over time from environmental causes.
+As Fibromyalgia is an unpredictable condition that causes ongoing constant pain, it is understandably hard to live with and can dramatically affect the completion of daily routine tasks.
+There is plenty more research to be done into the condition, however, it is currently thought that it could be a result of a traumatic event or developed gradually over time from environmental causes.

 Research suggests that the extensive stress and lack of sleep sufferers usually encounter can be amplified with those also lacking in magnesium.
 Topping up a person’s magnesium levels to an adequate standard has shown great promise in helping manage pain and reducing symptoms.